-There are no financial or manpower implications to the States in asking the Minister for Treasury and Resources, to firstly request Jersey Post to delay their decision to close the sub-post office in the Central Market, until such time that allow the Council of Ministers to produce a report.
+There are no financial or manpower implications for the States in asking the Council of Ministers to commission a report.

-There will, however, be costs incurred in the production of the report commissioned by the Council of Ministers, which could be met by last year's tax revenue surplus of $\pounds 21$ million.
+There will, however, be a cost of around £10,000 incurred in the production of the report commissioned by the Council of Ministers, which could be met by last year's tax revenue surplus of £21 million.